n8n-io/n8n-docs/docs/doc2/settings-master-data-validation.md

 ![](/_images/doc2/DOC2_SupplierValidation_1.png)

-There you will find the menu item "Supplier Validation".
+There you will find the menu item **Supplier Validation**.
 Please open it:

 ![](/_images/doc2/DOC2_SupplierValidation_2.png)